-Select one of the Zone shape presets for the exclude zone.
-Cover everything sets the zone to the entire radar coverage area.
-Reset to box creates a rectangle in the middle of the coverage area.
+Zone shape presets: Select the initial shape of the exclude zone.

+- Cover everything: Select to set an exclude zone that covers the entire radar coverage area. - Reset to box: Select to place a rectangular exclude zone in the middle of the coverage area.

-To modify the zone, drag and drop any of the points on the lines.
+To modify the shape of the zone, drag and drop any of the points on the lines.
 To remove a point, right-click on it.